surevelox/OrchardCore.Modules/DevicePreview/README.md

  ]
 ```

-Or use Menu `Admin - Setup - Features` in Admin UI and search for `Device Preview` and click `Enable`.
+Or use Menu `Admin - Configuration - Features` in Admin UI and search for `Device Preview` and click `Enable`.

 <img src="images/screen-1.gif" width="100%">